microsoft/terminal/doc/specs/#1595 - Suggestions UI/Suggestions-UI.md

 * How do we differentiate the prompting version of the Suggestions UI from the filtering version?
   * The prompting version _doesn't_ filter results
-* Async modes wouldn't work with sync ones
+* Async modes wouldn't work with sync ones at all.
+E.g. if you did `source:
+  ["tasks", "myAsyncSource"]`.
+It doesn't make sense to start with a list of `tasks`, then type, find no tasks, but then oh! the UI fills in some other suggestions too.
+That's weird.

 ## Resources